qwertie/learn-react/docs/tutorial-2.md

     npm install react react-dom
     npm install --save-dev @types/react @types/react-dom

+<span class="tip">Note: as you can see, you can install multiple packages with one command. `--save-dev` marks things as "used for development" while `--save` (which is the default, and therefore optional) means "used by your code when it is deployed". `@types` packages provide type information to TypeScript, but they are not used when your code is running/deployed.
+If you forget `--save-dev` or if you use it on the wrong package, **your project will still work**; the distinction is only important if you share your project as an npm package.</span>

-Alternately you can use Preact, which is [almost the same](https://preactjs.com/guide/differences-to-react) and more than 10 times smaller than React.
-Preact includes its own TypeScript type definitions, so you only need a single command to install it:
+Alternately you can use Preact, which is [almost the same](https://preactjs.com/guide/differences-to-react) as React but more than 10 times smaller.
+Preact has TypeScript type definitions built-in, so you only need a single command to install it:

     npm install preact